Walkman100/YTVL/README.md

 ![Screenshot with Debugging info shown](http://walkman100.github.io/Walkman/YTVL/AdvancedOptionsWithDebugKeyCombinationPressed.png "Screenshot with Debugging info shown")

 If this page does not show a valid version, then the program might give an error message.
 Unchecking the `Check for updates automatically` checkbox will prevent this page from ever being loaded until you select the checkbox again.

+Minimum Requirements
+====

+The minimu requirements for YTVL can be found on [this](https://github.com/Walkman100/YTVL/wiki/Minimum-Requirements) wiki page.